FAQs (Frequently Asked Questions)

 How are payments received?

 When it comes to payments, I strive to make the process as straightforward as possible.
 For UK clients, direct transfer is preferred.
-For international clients, PayPal is often used; however, Wise is another excellent option for quick and efficient cross-border transactions.
-If another method is needed, arrangements can be made to suit your preferences.
+For international clients, PayPal is often used; however, Wise.com is another excellent option for quick and efficient international transactions.
+If another method is preferred, we can certainly discuss those options.

-For small to medium projects, a 50% payment is requested upfront, with the remaining balance settled upon project completion.
-For larger or more complex projects, custom payment structures can be discussed to better accommodate your needs.
+For medium to large projects, a 50% payment is requested upfront, with the remaining balance settled upon project completion.

 How long does a project take to complete?